 This course teaches massage techniques that meet the biophysical needs of the athlete.
 Specific injury treatment with massage is covered, as well as pre- and post-event massage and muscular/joint maintenance between activities.
-Prerequisites: MSTN101, SCIN111 studied and all skills acquired will be coupled with the appropriate application.
+Prerequisites: MSTN101, SCIN111 application.
 Medical history taking, S.O.A.P. notes, focusing on specific problems and their treatment will be addressed.
 Prerequisites: MSTN121, SCIN111